 We continue to make progress on our revenue diversification strategy into higher value, higher margin services.
-In 2021, our Integrated Solutions and Targeted Print offerings increased as a portion of total Net Sales to represent 64% of Net Sales-a significant increase from just two years ago, when they accounted for 58% of Net Sales.
-Our Integrated Solutions include powerful Agency Solutions and Logistics, while Targeted Print comprises the high-growth areas of
+In 2022, we achieved Net Sales growth in all our offerings.
+Our Integrated Solutions and Targeted Print segments increased as a portion of total Net Sales to represent 65% of Net Sales - an increase from 58% of Net Sales just three years ago.

+Our Integrated Solutions include powerful Agency

-Catalog, Direct Mail, Packaging and In-Store Marketing.
-Notably, offline channels continue to be popular for brand awareness and driving response.
+Solutions and Logistics, while Targeted Print comprises the growth areas of Catalog, Direct Marketing, Packaging and In-Store Marketing.